 Self-presentation session (recommended)

 Getting to know fellow participants, and exchanging with them, is a major added value of our schools.
 To facilitate this, we will have a self-presentation session on the first day of the school.
 Each participant, lecturer and organiser will have a possibility to present him-/herself during one minute, using a single slide.
-You may want to use this opportunity to mention where you come from, your current work, your professional interests - but also your hobbies, things you've done and you're proud of (or not 🙂) etc. See some examples here.
+You may want to use this opportunity to mention where you come from, your current work, your professional interests - but also your hobbies, things you've done and you're proud of (or not 🙂) etc. The slides will be visible only to other participants of the school, but not public.
+See some examples here.

-The student presentations session on Wednesday afternoon will include a few lightning talks (5-7 minutes max.) presented by school participants.
+The student lightning talks session on Wednesday afternoon will include a few short presentations (5-7 minutes max.) presented by school participants.
 It is an occasion for you to present briefly some scientific or technical topic related to the school programme.
 This could be an interesting technology, tool or service that you are using; overview of the experiment or project you're working on etc. (However, please avoid presenting an in-depth topic that requires extensive prior knowledge to understand).
 For some inspirations, see examples from the previous years.

 The school concludes with a a final examination.
 The passing threshold is 50% of correct answers.
 This exam is an opportunity for you to confirm what you've learned during the school.